 There’s no airport in Bansko, so if you’re flying from another country, you’ll land in Sofia, which is about two hours away by car or three by bus.

-Getting from Sofia to Bansko is relatively painless as there are regular busses from the central station in town.
-Someone also told me there are busses directly from the airport, although I never found them.
+Getting from Sofia to Bansko is relatively painless as there are regular buses from the central station in town.
+Someone also told me there are buses directly from the airport, although I never found them.

 During the Bansko digital nomad festival, they run shuttles from the airport the day before and after the festival, which is the easiest way to get there if you’re coming for the event.
 You can also arrange a private shuttle.